lensapp/lens/docs/extensions/testing-and-publishing/publishing.md

 npm view <extension-name> dist.tarball
 ```

-This will output the link that they will need to give to lens to install your extension.
+This will output the link that they will need to give to Lens to install your extension.

 ### Publish via GitHub Releases